431-2 PERSONAL PROPERTY

 If a note or agreement is not a resource because it is not saleable, the total payment received, whether applied toward principal or interest, is unearned income.

-The APAAdult Public Assistance applicant or recipient is responsible for providing proof of the value of any promissory note, loan, and property agreement.
+The APA applicant or recipient is responsible for providing proof of the value of any promissory note, loan, and property agreement.
 If the client contends that the value of the item is less than its outstanding principal balance, evidence of its fair market value may be obtained from knowledgeable sources engaged in the business of making such transactions.
 Such sources include banks or other financial institutions, private investors, and real estate brokers.

 A life insurance policy is a contract.
 Its purchaser (owner) pays premiums to the company (insurer) that provides the insurance.
 In return, the insurer agrees to pay a specified sum of money to a designated beneficiary upon the death of the insured (the person on whom, or on whose life, the policy exists).
 Life insurance policies which have a cash surrender value are generally called "whole life" insurance policies.